0xTrip/scaffold-kadena/README.md

 ```

 ## Running on localhost
-### 1. Run a local Hardhat chain in the first terminal:
+### 1. Run two local Hardhat chains in the first terminal:

 ```bash
 yarn chain